-William M. Kunstler, left, and Leonard I. Weinglass, attorneys for seven men charged with conspiring to incite rioting during the 1968 Democratic National Convention (the Chicago Seven), discuss matters at a Chicago news conference, Sunday, Feb.
-16, 1970.
-(AP Photo/Fred Jewell, used with permission from The Associated Press.)
+William M. Kunstler, left, and Leonard I. Weinglass, attorneys for the Chicago Seven discuss matters at a Chicago news conference in 1970.
+Kunstler argued six First Amendment cases before the Supreme Court.
+(AP Photo/Fred Jewell, used with permission from the Associated Press)

 William Moses Kunstler (1919–1995) was a self-described radical lawyer, who thrived on representing controversial clients, such as civil rights agitator H. Rap Brown, expelled congressman Adam Clayton Powell Jr., and political and social activist Abbie Hoffman.
 Kunstler is perhaps best known for his defense in the 1960s of liberal rabble rousers Hoffman, Jerry Rubin, and the other defendants in the Chicago Seven case.